BlackElkX/GhotiTnTdevices/README.md

 - checking memory usage
 - ...

+Started:
+- 4 buttons using the A0 analog pin to use it stand-alone

+Done:
+- adding documentation about the rest api.

-To build this, I use platformio on Mac, Linux and Win.
+To build this, I use platformio in visual studio code on Mac, Linux and Windows.

 Upload is as follow:
  1 in platformio.ini, select the correct board.